n7koirala/perf_SGX/README.md

     $ source ${sgx-sdk-install-path}/environment
     ```
 3. Location of files to be sent must be under `/FileIOHash_MaltMat`
-4. Change the IP address of the server, matrix size and file location in `App.cpp`
+4. Change the IP address of the server, port, matrix size and file location in `App.cpp`
+5. Match the IP address and port in `file_client.cpp`
-5. Build the project with the prepared Makefile (makes in Hardware Mode, Debug build):
+6. Build the project with the prepared Makefile (makes in Hardware Mode, Debug build):
     ```
     $ make
     ```